|

 Note specially the LAST direct return weekday journeys back to Llandudno

-will from Monday 13th February become Betws-y-Coed depart at
+after from Monday 13th February become Betws-y-Coed depart at

-the Conwy valley)
+valley)

 Some 'day-to-day' information can also be found